 After deliberating for more than five hours, the federal jury decided that Lisa Montgomery should die for her crimes.
 Judge Gary Fenner sentenced her to death.
-In October of 2020, Lisa was scheduled to be executed on the 8th of December, 2020.
-She will be the first female inmate to be put to death by the American government in more than 60 years.
+On 12 January, 2021, Lisa Montgomery was executed.
+She was the first female inmate to be put to death by the American government in more than 60 years.

 - Press-Register, 11 December, 2004 – “Computer Records Led Police to Suspect Digital Solution to Grisly Crime”

 - New York Daily News 21 December, 2004 – “Kidnapped Baby & Dad Go Home”